A summary of some of the key points regarding security at Disciple

 We regularly engage an external security firm to assess the vulnerability of the service to unauthorised access and misuse.
 Should any issues be detected, fixes are applied as soon as possible.

-Our hosting is provided by Heroku (part of Salesforce) and Amazon Web Services.
-Heroku and AWS have intrusion detection systems in place.
+Our hosting is provided by Amazon Web Services.
+AWS has intrusion detection systems in place.
 As clients, we are not granted server access apart from the ability to deploy code.
 AWS manages the OS and security.

 Customers’ Community backends each run on their own 'stack' – this means that each Community is completely isolated from other Communities.

 Databases are deployed by AWS RDS in Multi-AZ.
 This provides a ‘hot spare’ should the primary instance suffer a failure.
 Snapshots are taken daily, and in case of catastrophic failure we keep off-site daily encrypted (AES-256) backups for 30 days before they are permanently erased